Skip to main content

 • Needs assistance to open food containers.

-• Needs assistance opening his or her refrigerator or freezer.
+• Needs assistance opening their refrigerator or freezer

 • Is unable to safely use any appliance to heat food.

-• Needs to have a plate “set up” with food due to his or her visual impairment.
+• Needs to have a plate “set up” with food due to their visual impairment.

 Exceptions to determining appropriate frequencies: